5.7. deep learning¶

 Binary step

-TanH (always preferred to sigmoid)
+TanH (preferred to sigmoid)

 Rectifier = ReLU